 – immediate availability – somewhere in the world, a suitable interpreter will be awake, available, and will accept the assignment;

 – choice of a pool of interpreters and thus various language combinations are possible;

-– access to trained and professional interpreters through your own device, such as your pc, laptop or tablet;
+– access to trained and professional interpreters through your own devices, such as your pc, laptop, or tablet;

 – VRI offers visual, facial communication and body language that is missing from phone/OPI;

 – both Sign Language interpreters and speaking interpreters will be able to accept more jobs with VRI;